slu4coder/SST39SF010-FLASH-Programmer/README.md

 See my YouTube channel https://www.youtube.com/channel/UCXYQcMpUBT3aaQKfmAVJNow for more information.

 Hardware Version 1.1

 Software Version 2.1

-Added a PCB version of the breadboard hardware.

-Updated the software to version 2.1: Write any binary file <= 512KB with fully automatic data transmission and verification.
+I've included a PCB version of the breadboard hardware and updated the software.
+Now out can write any file <= 512KB with fully automated file size and data transmission and verification.
 No need to edit file sizes in the Arduino sketch any more.

 Have fun!